mobileink/migae/README.md

 The upshot of this is that when you edit a file, it gets copied to war/WEB-INF/classes, which is on the classpath, so it can be reloaded by the clojure runtime.
 This, in turn, is controlled by a filter - see reload_filter.clj in the sample project.
+Edit code, save, reload webpage.
+It's not as fast as the repl, but it's usually just fast enough.

 #### Servlet Configuration